dennisjosesilva/ferguson-patch-visualiser/README.md

 </p>

 Ferguson patch visualiser based on the traditional gradient mesh described in [(Barendrecht, 2008)](#1)  but considering only geometric information.
-This app create a Ferguson patch bounded by 4 Hermite curves which can be changed by moving its control points (position and tangents).
+This app creates a Ferguson patch bounded by 4 Hermite curves which can be changed by moving its control points (position and tangents).
 You can also hide or show these control points and interpolate a point within this curve parameterised by values of (u,v).

 ## Requirements
 - C++ 17
-- Cmake 3.12.0
+- CMake 3.12.0
 - OpenGL 3.3
 - Qt 5.13.0